 By selecting the text box, you will edit everything within it.
 If you want, instead, edit a specific word or paragraph in your text box, double tap to select the specific text.

 TIP: When you manually adjust the typeface, font size or the line height, it will reposition itself so that the first baseline will always stay in place.

 Kerning, Tracking, Line Height

 At the bottom of the Text Panel, there’s the Typography Section (5) in which you can manage the way text appears in your design as:

 Definition: Kerning is basically the amount of space between two individual characters in a line of text.
 It can also refer to the process of adjusting that space to avoid awkward-looking gaps between your letters and improve legibility.

 TIP: Kerning can make a big difference in projects with a lot of text.
 By adjusting your text's Kerning level to display proportional spacing between each letter, your projects will look more polished.
 However, letters with slanted sides (A, V, Y,…) or typed in Italic have a lot of negative space, pay attention to reduce or increase that.
 Kerning is about Visual Space, not actual space.

 In Vectornator, you can select the text you wish to alter and slide to adjust.

 TIP: Tracking involves adjusting the spacing throughout the entire word.
 Once you’ve determined the right spacing between each letter, Tracking can be used to change the spacing equally between every letter at once.

 Definition: The Line Height is essentially the spacing between the baselines of the typeface.

 When you create a new text, its line height will automatically adjust to match its font size.

 To change this setting, you can use your finger or Pencil, simply slide the Vectornator Slider to adjust the value.
 See how the distance between lines decreases or increases depending on which way you use the slider.

-TIP: Line Height, or Lining, will give you more precision while creating text with several lines or paragraphs.
+TIP: Line Height, or Leading, will give you more precision while creating text with several lines or paragraphs.